Jessica Taylor: Analysis on 2020 Senate Election

 - Media appearances on MSNBC, Fox News, C-SPAN and CNN

-Jessica Taylor is the Senate and Governors Editor for The Cook Political Report.
-Founded in 1984, The Cook Political Report provides analyses of presidential, U.S. Senate, House and gubernatorial races.
-The New York Times has called The Cook Political Report, "a newsletter that both parties regard as authoritative."
+Jessica Taylor is the Senate and Governors Editor for The Cook Political Report with Amy Walter.
+Founded in 1984, The Cook Political Report with Amy Walter provides analyses of presidential, U.S. Senate, House and gubernatorial races.
+The New York Times has called The Cook Political Report with Amy Walter, "a newsletter that both parties regard as authoritative."

 In her presentations, Taylor draws on years of experience covering elections and breaking news to provide a detailed look at the key dynamics and factors that will impact upcoming key Presidential, House, Senate, and gubernatorial races.
 Exclusively represented by Leading Authorities speakers bureau, she takes a look back at past precedents, analyzes current events and polling numbers, and highlights the critical trends to watch that will shape the future political landscape.